efabless/caravel/docs/source/introduction.rst

 The Efabless Caravel chip is a ready-to-use test harness for creating designs with the Google/Skywater 130nm Open PDK.
-The Caravel harness comprises of base functions supporting IO, power and configuration as well as drop-in modules for a management soc core, and an approximately 2.8mm x 2.8mm open project area for the placement of user IP blocks.
+The Caravel harness comprises of base functions supporting IO, power and configuration as well as drop-in modules for a management SoC core, and an approximately 3000um x 3600um open project area for the placement of user IP blocks.

 .. figure:: _static/caravel_floorplan.jpg
       :name: caravel_floorplan